-If in an SPR-procedure solving a problem P by resolving a 3-SAT-CNF Clause-Set S, all generated subproblems P' can be expressed using Clause-Sets S' which have safeconditions preventing splits, then the canonical ordering \prod of variables in Sis a near-to-optimal ordering producing a near-to-minimal BDD for P whose number of nodes is polynomial in the size of S. In case some sub-problem P' produces a Clause-Set S' which is not safe, in this particular sense, S' can be renamed and arranged to form a safe Set S'' which imposes another canonical ordering \prod on P' resulting in addition to \prod - in a near-to-minimal BDD for P with a polynomial number of nodes in the size of S as well.
+If in an SPR-procedure solving a problem P by resolving a 3-SAT-CNF Clause-Set S, all generated subproblems P' can be expressed using Clause-Sets S' which have safeconditions preventing big splits, then the canonical ordering $\prod$ of variables in S is a near-to-optimal ordering producing a near-to-minimal BDD for P whose number of nodes is polynomial in the size of S. In case some subproblem P' produces a Clause-Set S' which is not safe, in this particular sense, S' can be renamed and arranged to form a safe Set S'' which imposes another canonical ordering $\prod'$ on P' resulting - in addition to $\prod$ - in a BDD for P with a polynomial number of nodes in the size of S and near-tooptimal as well.